-- Blackwell’s Limited decided to dispose of the bakery business, which was sold to Kennett and Son who took over the bakehouse as our tenants, later purchasing the property.
-Also we disposed of the timber business which had suffered in the building slump of 1935/36.
+Blackwell’s Limited decided to dispose of the bakery business, which was sold to Kennett and Son who took over the bakehouse as our tenants, later purchasing the property.
+Also we sold the timber business which had suffered in the building slump of 1935/36.
 We sold the mills and stocks at Rangiora and Kaiapoi to the Papanui Timber Company.
 Our firm was thus concentrating on its present retail departments under the direction of Mr H.H.
 Blackwell, principal managing director.
-Also we decided to complete reorganisation of our capital structure.
+Also we decided to complete re-organisation of our capital structure.

-- During this time the shop continued with a smaller, loyal staff and for a time under a manager with oversight regularly by Mr J.H.
+- During this time the shop continued with a smaller, loyal staff and for a time under Mr Alex Proven (from Granity on the West Coast) as manager with oversight regularly by Mr J.H.
 Blackwell.

-- 1948 opened another important chapter on our business story when David Hugh Blackwell, the fourth generation of the family, started with the firm.
-He had had some eighteen months experience working with Beath and Company in Christchurch.
+- 1947 opened another important chapter on the business story when in August that year David Hugh Blackwell, the fourth generation of the family, started with the firm.
+He had done two and half years of apprenticeship in five different departments at Beaths and Co. in Christchurch.

-Early on he gave special attention to building up the furnishings and furniture sections, which soon progressed into becoming one of our main departments.
-He became a director and has steadily assumed more responsibilities in management.
+- Early on he gave special attention to building up the furnishings and carpet departments, which soon progressed into becoming one of the main departments.
+He became a director and steadily assumed more responsibilities in management.